shakfu/sk-engines/docs/engine-ideas.md

 **Status (2026-06):** several of these have since shipped, and a few shipped *differently* from the hypothesis here — those notes are kept because how the guess fared is the useful part.
 The shipped engines (with full, current docs) are in [`docs/engines/README.md`](engines/README.md); this file no longer tracks their details, only their origin as ideas.
 Shipped from this list: **#1 Resonator/Pluck** (`reso`), **#5 Shimmer reverb** (`reverb`, diverged — see below), **#7 Tape echo** (folded into `delay`'s Tape character), **#11 Grain cloud** (`graincloud`), **#12 Radio**.
 Engines that shipped without ever being ideas here: `tape`, `shuttle`, `gigaverb`, `chorus`, `dfilter`, `voice`, `passthrough`.

-Companion reading: `docs/engines/README.md` (the contract + the shared knob vocabulary), `docs/architecture.md` (platform/engine seam, memory model).
+Companion reading: `docs/engines/README.md` (the contract + the shared knob vocabulary), `docs/architecture.md` (platform/engine layer, memory model).
 Many of the DSP building blocks referenced below already exist as offline C++ in the sibling project [nanodsp](https://github.com/shakfu/nanodsp) (signalsmith-dsp, DaisySP, STK, madronalib, fxdsp, vafilters) — that catalogue is the main idea source.
 The caveat throughout: nanodsp is offline float32 Python over large buffers; this platform is hard-real-time on a 480 MHz Cortex-M7 with a 96-sample block and no heap on the audio path.
 An idea being "in nanodsp" proves the algorithm, not that it fits the budget.
 The feasibility notes call out where that gap bites.

 ---